 The main cause of the crown coming off is an improper placement, or an accident.
 In the case of improper placement, the dentist did not properly fit and cement the crown on your tooth.

 A crown can also fall out if you have a dry socket.
 It can also fall out if you are experiencing bone loss that causes the crown to shift.
 If this happens, contact us for a consultation as soon as possible.
 Put the crown in a safe place and do not try to reattach it yourself.

 How do I care for my temporary dental crown?

-Before the permanent restoration is ready, a temporary crown will be put in place.
+Before the permanent restoration is ready, the dentist will place a temporary crown.
 You should avoid sticky and chewy foods that can pull at the crown.
-When flossing, slide the flossing material out rather than up between teeth and minimize using the side of your mouth with the temporary crown.
+When flossing, slide the floss out rather than up between teeth.

 Also minimize using the side of your mouth that has the temporary crown.
 The temporary dental crown will look great, but may not be strong or secure enough for long-term use.

 Yes.
 Restorative dentists can repair a chipped crown if the damage is not significant.
 Your dentist may recommend replacement to preserve the structural integrity of the crown if the damage is severe.
 A chipped crown can cause tooth pain and infections over time.
 Consult with a dentist before the damage gets to big and cause more issues.